jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 institution adopting these may wish to enforce safeguards that do not exist in the Baha'i Faith.

-For instance, the fact that elections must take place in an atmosphere of reverent reflection and prayer is seen as central to governance, and electioneering is prohibited at voting.
-Having been a voter for over thirty years, I can confidently say the elections in the USA also take place in a quiet, respectful environment.
-However, this is not just because Americans are unusually polite.
+An example may make this concrete.
+Baha'i elections must take place in an atmosphere of reverent reflection and prayer, which is seen as central to governance; electioneering is prohibited at voting.
+United States elections have some of the same features; polling places are unusually orderly, and I rarely hear anyone talking in the line for polling.
+Having voted in Baha'i elections for over twenty years and US elections for over thirty years, I can confidently say that both elections take place in a quiet, respectful environment.
+However, the nature of enforcement is quite different.
 Electioneering in Baha'i voting is so unthinkable that controls are rarely thought of as necessary.
 However, in civic elections in the United States, there are usually purposely visible law enforcement officials prominently